-Be explicit which 30x status code your API supports.
-For any supported 30x follow the HTTP semantics.
+Be explicit which 30x status codes (Redirects ( 300 – 399 ) the API supports.
+For any supported 30x codes follow the HTTP semantics.

 6.3.9.
 Principle #9 – Use of HTTP Header

-Define all HTTP Headers that your API supports.
+Define all HTTP Headers that the API supports.

-Use HTTP Headers as intended by RFC 2616, but design your API to allow overwriting of HTTP Headers based on URL query parameters.
+Use HTTP Headers as specified in RFC 2616, but design the API to allow overwriting of HTTP Headers based on URL query parameters.

-For support of caching consider to support entity tags and the associated headers.
+For support of caching, consider supporting entity tags and the associated headers.
 However, their use might be in conflict when implementing security requirements.
-For these cases, you should explicitly name those headers that must be overwritten to avoid caching.
+For these cases, explicitly name those headers that must be overwritten to avoid caching.

 6.3.10.
 Principle #10 - Content Negotiation

+In HTTP, content negotiation is the mechanism that is used for serving different representations of a resource at the same URI, so that the user agent can specify which is best suited for the user (for example, which language of a document, which image format, or which content encoding).
+(Mozilla, 2021)

-Content negotiation is an important, but special case of Principle #9.
+Content negotiation is an important aspect of any Web API specification and implementation but special case of Principle #9.

+The primary mechanisms for HTTP based content negotiation are these request headers:

+Accept: Which media types are acceptable for the response, such as "application/json," "application/xml," or a custom media type such as "application/vnd.example+xml"

+Accept-Charset: Which character sets are acceptable, such as UTF-8 or ISO 8859-1.

+Accept-Encoding: Which content encodings are acceptable, such as gzip.

+Accept-Language: The preferred natural language, such as "en-us".

-Use HTTP request header like 'Accept' or 'Accept-Language' to request the response in a particular content type or language as defined in RFC 2616.
+In OGC Web API specification development, use an HTTP request header such as 'Accept' or 'Accept-Language' to request the response in a particular content type or language as defined in RFC 2616.

 Use registered IANA Media Types whenever possible.